sj19217/CS-Coursework/Compiler/tree_layout.md

 ### Decl - Declaration
 This statement is used to describe a variable or function declaration.
 Its relevant aspects are:
 * `obj.name` - The name of the variable or function
-* `obj.type` - An object that describes the type of the object being defined
+* `obj.type` - An object that describes the type of the object being defined.
+Could be a TypeDecl, PtrDecl or ArrayDecl.
-  * `obj.type.declname` - The name (again)
-  * `obj.type.type` - An IdentifierType object describing the type of object (e.g. int)
-    * `obj.type.type.names` - A list containing the designations of this type.
-For example, 'int' or 'unsigned'.
 * `obj.init` - Contains an object describing what this was initialised as.
 It could be a Constant object, or any other type of tree entry.